Taxation & Regulation (REG) Cheat Sheet

 Tax-Exempt Organizations

 • Public Charities: Receive broad public support (at least 1/3 of total support must be from the public/government).
-Includes churches, schools, hospitals.
+Includes churches, schools, and hospitals.

-Nexus & Apportionment
+Nexus

 Professional Responsibilities